 Hosting services are also not free, but they are affordable, starting at $5 a month.
 As you grow your podcast, your needs might become greater, so you would need a more expensive hosting plan.

 The same is true for equipment.
-You could use so many things such as sound filters, mixers, amplifiers, mic stands, and a shock mount, but you don’t need them to launch a podcast.
+You could use so many things such as sound filters, mixers, amplifiers, mic stands, and a shock mount, but you don’t need them to start podcasting.
 Those are only extras that can help you create better episodes.

 So the truth is: you can launch your podcast with almost no money, but to grow it, you need to make some investments.